Probate and will disputes

 Some wills can create trusts.
 Sometimes issues arise between executors and trustees.
 We can also assist in these cases.

+When someone dies and the contents of their will are revealed, you may find that you are surprised or even shocked by the distribution of the assets.
+The law provides a great deal of freedom to a will-maker to choose the people who benefit under the will even though, in some cases, this may appear unjust.
 If you feel a will is unfair or does not adequately provide for you, we can tell you if you can make a claim against the estate under the Inheritance (Provisions for Family and Dependants) Act 1975.

 Similarly, if there is no will and you feel the distribution of the estate under the rules of intestacy is unfair or does not adequately provide for you, we can tell you if you can claim against the estate.